lidihei/pylcurve/README.md

 - - $ make install

-- 5th install [pylcurve](https://github.com/lidihei/pylcurve) (Note: pylcurve needs a modified cpp-lcurve verions.
+- 5th install [pylcurve](https://github.com/lidihei/pylcurve) (Note: pylcurve needs a modified cpp-lcurve version.
-If you want to install cpp-lcurve without "python setup.py install", you should dowloaded it from https://github.com/lidihei/cpp-lcurve.
-Then install cpp-lcurve by ./pyinstall )
+If you want to install cpp-lcurve without "python setup.py install", you should dowload it from https://github.com/lidihei/cpp-lcurve and install it by using "./pyinstall" )
 - - $ python setup.py install

 if you want to use the commands such as lroch, levmarq, lroches, you can write alias into the default configuration file (\~/.bashrc or \~/.zshrc)